 It can be difficult but not impossible to set emotional boundaries in a relationship, especially when you have spent years being someone who has always had blurred lines.
 Well, it’s time to change the status quo and take charge of your life and give it a different direction.
 Here’s how.

 Learn how to set healthy boundaries.
 If you have always given in to your partner’s wishes all the time, slowly but consistently start asserting yourself in the relationship.
-Remind yourself – you have the right not to meet other’s unreasonable expectations.
-Your needs are as important as that of others.
+Remind yourself – you have the right not to meet others’ unreasonable expectations.
+Your needs are just as important.

-You have the right to be treated with respect.
+You have the right to be treated with respect in a relationship.
 You can say ‘no’ politely yet firmly to anything you are uncomfortable doing.
-You need to go into long-winded explanations about why you are refusing something in order to set better emotional boundaries.
+You don’t need to go into long-winded explanations about why you are refusing something in order to set better emotional boundaries.
 Learn to say “I” more effectively.
-‘I think’ ‘I feel’ ‘I believe’ and so on.
+“I think,” “I feel,” “I believe,” and so on.

 2. Protect your space fiercely